-There are certainly forms that should be filled out straight away, but you don’t want to mislead your employee into thinking that he or she won’t be completing any ‘real’ work on day one.
-You must maintain a balance between overworking your employee and overflowing their desk with documents.
+There are certain forms that should be filled out straight away, but you don’t want to mislead your employee into thinking that he or she won’t be completing any ‘real’ work on day one.
+You must maintain a balance between overworking your employees and overflowing their desks with documents.
 You can always schedule the paperwork portion of the onboarding process to be completed in digestible segments over the course of the week.

 It’s also important to prepare for the new hire’s arrival in advance.
 Before the first day comes, make sure you’ve obtained their computer password, ID badge, and HR forms and created plans to introduce the rest of your staff to the new team member.